HomeProductsGalleryGet Started Now

 Season

-March to end of July
+March to July

 Watermelon (Citrullus lanatus) is a large,92% water-content berry (pepo) with a thick, green-striped, or mottled rind and, typically, sweet, red, juicy flesh with small black seeds.
 Known for its refreshing, sweet taste, it is a popular summer fruit that is rich in vitamins A and C, potassium, and the antioxidant lycopene